treadup/nginx-all-the-way-down/README.md

 This way we do not have to worry about CORS when the app talks to the API.

+There is no docker command for this container.
+Instead you have to use docker-compose.

+## Using docker-compose
+To spin up the entire stack use the docker-compose up command.

+    docker-compose up

 ## References
 [https://hub.docker.com/_/nginx/](https://hub.docker.com/_/nginx/)